cleitonsouza01/trade/docs/api/trade.utils.md

 # trade.utils

 This module contains functions that execute common tasks.
-The functions defined here are also imported on trade.__ init __ , so you can use them by just:
+You can use them by just:

 ```python
 import trade